es-sns121/Example-Epics-Python-Database/README.md

 ## Prerequisites

-	- Valid build of EPICS v4, note that pvaPy **must** be built.
+	- Valid build of EPICS v4, note that pvaPy must be built.
 As of this writing, 26/7/2017, EPICS v4 is at version 4.6.0.
 	- Valid installation of python 2.
-These applications were written and run with version 2.6.
+These applications were written and run with python version 2.6.

 ## Running
 	- To run the database simply type